Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: NUMERICAL RESULTS

-In Figs.~\ref{yr.pp.}-\ref{yr.PbPb.}, the $y_{r}$ distributions are plotted.
-It can be seen that the contributions become significant in the mid $y_{r}$ region.
-The EPA results based on the referred photon flux functions generally have about an OM errors comparing with the exact ones in the whole $y_{r}$ region.
-For dir.pho, the pho.frag is an OM larger than non-pho.frag in large $|y_{r}|$ domain, and is two OMs larger in mid $y_{r}$ domain.
-For res.pho, the pho.frag is an OM larger than non-pho.frag in mid $|y_{r}|$ region, and is four OMs larger in large $y_{r}$ region.
-And comparing with had.scat, pho.frag is an OM smaller than had.scat in small $|y_{r}|$ region, and is two OMs larger when $|y_{r}|>2$ in p-p collision, when $|y_{r}|>1.5$ in p-Pb and Pb-Pb collisions, which is mainly from res.pho.frag.
+In Figs.~\ref{yr.dileptons}-\ref{yr.LVM}, the $y_{r}$ distributions are plotted.
+It can be seen that the contributions are dominant in the central $y_{r}$ region.
+The EPA results based on the referred photon flux functions generally have non-negligible errors compared to the exact ones in the whole $y_{r}$ region.
+Besides, the contributions of fragmentation dileptons photoproduction are an OOM larger than those of direct dileptons photoproduction in central $|y_{r}|$ region, and become four OOMs larger in large values of $y_{r}$ [panels (a)-(f)].
+And in panels (g)-(i), we can see that the photoproduction processes give the evident corrections to had.scat., especially in the large $y_{r}$ domain.

-Therefore, we can see that pho.frag is the main part of photoproduction processes at the LHC energies.
-It is 1-2 OMs larger than non-pho.frag in $p_{T}$ distribution, and is 1-4 OMs larger in $y_{r}$ distribution.
-And its contribution become prominent with $p_{T}$ and $y_{r}$ increasing.
-Photoproduction processes give the evident corrections to had.scat in p-p and Pb-Pb collisions, especially in the large $p_{T}$ and $y_{r}$ domain.
-For p-Pb collision or when $|y_{r}|>1.5$ at LHC energies, photoproduction processes start to play the fundamental role, which is even larger than had.scat.